 4 Top Trends in Direct-to-Consumer Services since Covid 19

-1. Restaurants: People prefer to order in then go out
+1 – Restaurants: People prefer to order in than go out

-In terms of food orders, clients are opting to get home delivery, either with Uber eats, or some local delivery services.
-Due to this increasing demand, many resources were put into expanding online support and offering a better experience for deliveries.
-Customers now will look to go mobile or online for their choice of delivery service.
+In terms of food orders, clients opt to get home delivery, either with Uber eats or some local delivery services.
+Due to this increasing demand, businesses put many resources into expanding on-demand support, deliver food, and offer a better logistics experience.
+Potential customers now will look to go mobile or online for their choice of delivery service.
 There is a preference for a restaurant-specific way of delivery if possible.
 If not, they go to third-party types of services.

 Retail also has a lot more delivery vehicles working to serve their customers.
 Old and new business alike are adapting their businesses to meet the new way of doing business.
-Some use a courier service by working with a courier business, and some have their own cargo van, box truck, or pickup trucks and ship under the banner of their business name.
+Some use a courier service by working with a courier business, and some have their cargo van, box truck, compact car, or pickup trucks and ship under the banner of their business name.
 These businesses also hire independent contractors so they do not have to pay for fuel costs, state permits, and other regulations.
-Regardless of the way you slice it, all retail shops need to make sure that the logistics of the delivery service is up to par with the customers’ standards.
+Regardless of the way you slice it, all retail shops need to make sure that the delivery service logistics are up to par with the customers’ standards.

-In terms of the restaurants, and food orders, the orders are on average larger as well.
-This is true for all types of businesses, from food services, retails companies, and each type of courier service – or courier services or business- that serves them.
+In terms of the restaurants and food orders, the orders are on average larger as well.
+This is true for all types of businesses, from food services, retails companies, and every kind of courier service – or courier services or business- that serves them.
 We see that the home and business delivery sectors have gone up a lot.
-And the sizes of the orders reflect that.
+And the size of the orders reflects that.

-A service that has seen a lot of new customers is the meal and the meal kits delivery services.
+A service that has seen many new customers has a high demand is the meal and the meal kits delivery services.
 This small business makes money by making meals (or meal kits) and selling to customers (often repeat customers).
-They either start a delivery service business themselves or use a courier service or courier business to make deliveries.
-The startup fees for this kind of business is quite low, the logistics are one of the things that need to be done properly to ensure profitability.
+They either start a delivery service business or use a courier service or courier business to make deliveries.
+The startup fees for this kind of business are pretty low.
+Logistics is one of the things that need to be done correctly to ensure profitability.

 What is Involved When Starting a Delivery Service?

-There are many things that are needed to launch a business, in order to perfect the delivery experience, the following is a short and not exhaustive list:
+Many things are needed to launch a business.
+To perfect the delivery experience, the following is a short and not exhaustive list:

-- Liability insurance: You’ll likely need some insurance, such as cargo insurance and vehicle insurance (pickup truck, hand truck, cargo vans) for your own delivery service vehicles.
+- Liability insurance: You’ll likely need some insurance, possibly liability insurance such as cargo insurance and vehicle insurance (pickup truck, hand truck, cargo vans) for your own delivery service vehicles.

-- Startup costs: Whether you’re a service business serving others, or if you’re starting a business for shipping yourself, you’ll likely encounter some startup costs for equipment, vehicle, business insurance, etc., depending on the business model or business structure you choose.
+- Startup costs: Whether you’re a service business serving others, or if you’re starting a business for shipping yourself, you’ll likely encounter some startup costs for equipment, vehicle, licensing, business insurance, etc., depending on the business model or business structure you choose.
 Money is the name of the game in business.
 And you’ll likely need to invest some money to make money.

 - Equipment: You’ll need to be sure you have the proper equipment for the part.
-This includes a cell phone, delivery vehicle of some sort (car?
+This includes a cell phone, different types of delivery vehicles (car?
 Pickup truck?), hiring drivers or individual contractors, and likely a computer and other useful tools.
 You will be working on developing great teams and have to provide them hands-on training.

 - Marketing: You’ll also need to have an idea of how you’ll reach your potential customer base in marketing.
 This includes a website, maybe a decal on your car, business cards, social media platforms.
 The fact is, it is a lot of hard work to have your own business and advertising your name known around town.

 The 5 Biggest Risks When Launching a Business

-There are five big risks that need to be addressed when launching a company.
+Five significant risks need to be addressed when launching a company.
 We will name and list them below in no particular order.

-- Product risk – This includes the ability to create a product that you can present to customers and that is clearly helping them.
-This involves doing a proper customer discovery and understand the users’ needs.
+- Product risk – This includes creating a product that you can present to customers, clearly helping them.
+Figure out your niche.
+This involves doing a good customer discovery and you need to know what the users’ needs.
 From there, the entrepreneur is to craft an offering that meets the requirements.
-The easier part is to determine what you’re selling, the harder part is to explain it properly.
+The more accessible part is to determine what you’re selling.
+The more complex part is to explain it adequately.

-- Market risk – For this risk, you’ll want to know the industry and know what are the larger trends within it.
+- Market risk – For this risk, you’ll want to know the industry and know the more significant trends.
 For instance, is there an increase in the number of small businesses or the number of packages delivered in my town or area?
 Are there too many businesses offering the same service?
 Will it rise up or down?
-You do want to avoid a situation like Blockbuster video when they doubled down in the video rental strategy as Netflix direct streaming video were appearing.
+You want to avoid a situation like Blockbuster video when they doubled down in the video rental strategy as Netflix’s direct streaming video appeared.
 You’ll also want to do this in a proper market and customer analysis.
 It will provide you useful information about the next steps required to be taken in the business development process.

-- Financial risk – There are many tools for first-time entrepreneurs such as Kickstarter and Indiegogo for funding startup costs and marketing expenses.
+- Financial risk – There are many tools for first-time entrepreneurs, such as Kickstarter and Indiegogo for funding startup costs and marketing expenses.
 However, for some, it may be friends and family that help them out.
-In all cases, as the entrepreneur, you want to minimize risk by outlining key milestones, the path to profitability, and a clear plan on how to achieve these milestones, even for a small delivery service business.
+In all cases, as the entrepreneur, you want to incur low startup costs, minimize risk by outlining key milestones, the path to profitability, and a clear plan on how to achieve these milestones, even for a small delivery service business.

-- Team risk – It is impossible to know what will happen in business, it is, therefore, critical to surround yourself with a great team with the right balance of technical and strategic know-how.
-Mentors are also critical for reducing this type of risk.
+- Team risk – It is impossible to know what will happen in business.
+It is, therefore, critical to surround yourself with a great team with the right balance of technical and strategic know-how.
+Mentors are also essential for reducing this type of risk.

-- Execution risk – This is perhaps the greatest risk.
-Many entrepreneurs fall in love with their idea and forget the intricate details of the successful execution of their business.
-In terms of delivery business, one of the key portions of this execution falls in the route planning and optimization in the delivery business where you are delivering products to the doorstep with fuel-efficient vehicles.
+- Execution risk – This is perhaps the most significant risk.
+Many entrepreneurs fall in love with their idea and forget the intricate details of their business’s successful execution.
+For a successful package delivery business, one of the critical portions of this execution falls in route planning and optimization in the delivery business where you are delivering products to the doorstep with fuel-efficient vehicles.
 Proper route planning helps in saving fuel costs per delivery.

 This is what we’ll cover in the next section.